-Ross explains that ultrasound is simply high frequency sound waves that are used throughout pregnancy to evaluate the growth and health of a fetus, as well as looking at the ovaries, placenta, and amniotic fluid.
+Ross explains that ultrasounds are simply high frequency sound waves that are used throughout pregnancy to evaluate the growth and health of a fetus, as well as to look at the ovaries, placenta, and amniotic fluid.
 "There is no scary radiation being transmitted during ultrasound," she says.

 Dr. Allison Hill, OB-GYN and author of Your Pregnancy, Your Way, agrees, adding that ultrasound, which has been used for medical purposes since the 1950s, does not contain radiation like that found in X-rays or CT scans.

 "The safety of ultrasounds has been well established," Hill tells Romper in an email interview.
 "A review of over 50 medical studies shows that ultrasounds do not pose any danger to moms or fetuses.
 They do not cause birth defects, childhood developmental or intellectual problems, or cancer."

 Hill says that skeptics point to animal models in which an increase in fetal temperature from the ultrasound waves has been related to birth defects.
 "However, the temperature would need to increase by at least 1.5 degrees, which would require over four hours of continuous ultrasound exposure," she says.
 "It is unlikely that the routine ultrasounds done during pregnancy — which last 15 minutes or less — could cause harm.
 These findings from animal models have never been seen in humans."